WinthropUniversity/ComputingHandbook/servers/lovelace.md

 ## Direct and Interactive Jobs

 You can request resources to run a program using the `srun` command.
 That program basically says, "*Go run this command across the resources I request*".
 It will run these concurrently on all resources.
-For example, the `hostname` command in Linux simply prints the name of the nost computer.
-If I type `srun --nodes=3 --ntasks-per-node=2 hostname` will run the hostname command in six places, twice per computer across three computers.
+For example, the `hostname` command in Linux simply prints the name of the host computer.
+If I type `srun --nodes=3 --ntasks-per-node=2 hostname`, the cluster will run the hostname command in six places, twice per computer across three computers.
 The result might be something like this:

 ```
 n002